kiharalab/MarkovFit/README.md

 -p         : Map type: 1 for experimental, 2 for simulated def=1

 ##### Output:
+output_file contains the different transformations applied to subunit map along with goodness-of-fit scores.

 ### Handle and Cluster FFT Search Results:
 ##### Command: